 Winters are cool, with mean maximum temperatures in the range of 14– 16˚C, and minimum mean temperatures of around 6–8˚C. There are two gas heaters that keep Kalang Retreat warm in winter and every bedroom has further heating.

-Michelle Leber is the director of Kalang Retreat, and an Australian poet.
+Michelle Leber is the manager of Kalang Retreat, and an Australian poet.
 Known for her involvement in the Melbourne poetry community for decades, Michelle has participated on festival boards and worked with not-for-profit organisations assisting in showcasing literary events.
 Often seen performing her work, Michelle has collaborated with poets in theatres, gala events, fundraisers and festivals, at other times launching poetry books for colleagues.
 Her poems have appeared in international publications and in Australian newspapers and anthologies, including three times in The Best Australian Poems series.
 She is the author of The Weeping Grass (APC, 2010), and a non-fiction poetry collection, The Yellow Emperor (FIP, 2014).
 She moved to Somers to fulfil a new vision of a writers’ hub, and to how this remarkable location can stimulate creativity.

 Kalang Retreat is supported by a group of enthusiastic local volunteers.